 After about 3 months of Crossfit, I was starting to get accustomed to the intensity of the workouts and the different techniques required for the various WODs.
 One of the lifts I had to learn was the overhead squat.
 Even though I have worked out since I was a teenager, I had never attempted this exercise in the gym.
 So, even though I knew what the overhead squat should look like, having the range of motion and the core strength to perform it (at heavier weights) is another story.
 My coaches worked with me to practice proper form, and I seemed to have it down.

-After realizing this, I started to do some massage around the area, and after 30-60 minutes the numbness went away.
-Let me be clear- overhead squats didn’t cause this issue, it’s because the reduced flexibility of my shoulder and nerve glide that created tension.
+After realizing this, I started to do some massage around the area, and after 30-60 minutes the hand numbness went away.
+Let me be clear- overhead squats didn’t cause this issue, it’s because of the reduced flexibility of my shoulder and nerve glide that created tension.
 Therefore at the top of the squat, the brachial plexus was pulled on, causing the symptoms down my arm.

-- Practice proper technique with your coaches.
+- Practice the proper technique with your coaches.

 - Practice mobility movements.
 Make sure you have enough shoulder and hip flexibility to allow for proper and safe overhead squats.

 - Visit a chiropractor or physical therapist that specializes in soft tissue treatment, and is familiar with nerve flossing.
 An added benefit is a professional who does Crossfit themselves because that person can speak and understand from experience.

 Side note: Before writing this blog, I googled numbness with overhead squats, and the only reason that I was given in most posts was a pinched nerve in the neck.
 While this can certainly be the issue for some people, I would be willing to bet the peripheral nerve issue I had is way more common among Crossfit athletes.